aljawaid/ApplicationBranding/README.md

 - Show application name and copyright
 - Include metadata and generic logo (for when sharing links)
 - Show Unsplash image background
-- Move your mouse over the username and password fields to automatically select and save time
+- Move your mouse over the username and password fields to automatically save time selecting the field

 **New Reset Password Page**
 - Show User IP Address